M0hannad/KSA_Weather_Prediction/README.md

 - Limited Data Available.
 - Not using time series forcasting
 - Finding the best model to use.
-## Future work:
-- Include more cities
-- Use the information to help estimate the potential for solar and wind energy in Saudi Arabia.
-- Prediction for the rainfall as well.
-- Make prediction using Time Series Analysis.

 ## Results and Evaluation: